WIT-IEEE-MATE-ROV/motor-control-2019/README.md

 How servos work:
-http://www.basicx.com/Products/robotbook/servo%20intro.pdf (supper good if you want to understand whats going on) also has programing tips at the end (they are in C)
+http://www.basicx.com/Products/robotbook/servo%20intro.pdf (supper good if you want to understand whats going on) also has programing tips at the end

 send pulses to the servo's control board
 Servos interpret pulse width as positions